 Short Term Opportunities

 Eager to learn more about your place in cross-cultural mission?
 A short-term assignment is a good place to explore this.
 Our hope is that AIM short-term volunteers will grow in their vision for cross-cultural ministry, and one day enter full-term ministry.
 We have developed our assignments to nurture that vision.
 Short-term assignments help to fulfill long-term goals.
-Service can be in specific placements or in teams.
-Have some questions before you begin to search for opportunities, then take a look at our Frequently Asked Questions!
+Service can be individual placements or in teams.
+If you have some questions then check out our Frequently Asked Questions before you scroll down to search for opportunities.

 Team members will experience the type of work AIM missionaries are involved in with a strong focus on cross-cultural training and learning.
 There are several team programs that run regularly each year including…